Paying less tax means more money in your pocket!

 Tax planning is more important than investment planning

-Most people go to a financial or investment advisor in hopes of trying earn better rates of return – say 1%, 2%, 3% or up to 5% over time?
-In my opinion, that is good value, but you are far better off starting the investment process by doing some good tax planning because this can help you to earn benefits in the range of 10%, 20% and up to 40%.
+Most people go to a financial or investment advisor in hopes of trying to earn better rates of return – say 1%, 2%, 3% or up to 5% over time?
+In my opinion, that is good value, but you are far better off starting the investment process by doing some good tax planning because this can help you to earn benefits in the range of 10%, 20%, and up to 40%.
 Investment planning incorporated with your tax planning is invaluable!

 Tax planning for the future

 If you are trying to do some tax planning for the 1999 tax year, you are too late.
 Good tax planning requires that action be taken in advance.
 Sometimes it can take years before you reap the true benefits of tax planning so be sure to prepare ahead of time.
 Right now is the ideal time to start looking at the year 2000 and beyond.
-This is especially true because the government has finally taken some significant steps towards tax reduction.
+This is especially true because the government has finally taken some significant steps toward tax reduction.